watermark

 Conclusion

 As I'm writing this, the project is still not finished.
-The vast majority of the work has been done, but new batches keep coming in.
-As for now, however, I don't think much will change, as the project seems to have stabilized.
+The majority of the work has been completed, but new batches keep coming in.
+For now, however, it seems the project has stabilized.

-The game will probably be published near the end of this year.
-Whether the Dutch translation will be as good as it could have been, remains to be seen.
-I've given it my very best shot, but I could have done a lot more had the project been organized differently (or if the client's budget had been less tight, so that I wouldn't have been forced to divert my attention to other projects too).
-What strikes me most is that this is a very big title for some really big names in the industry - you'd expect that these people knew how to streamline their localization.
-Not.
+The game will likely be published near the end of this year.
+Whether the Dutch translation will be as good as it could have been remains to be seen.
+I’ve given it my best effort, but I could have done more if the project had been organized differently (or if the client’s budget hadn’t been so tight, so that I wouldn’t have been forced to divert my attention to other projects).
+What surprises me most is that this is a major title from big names in the industry—you’d think they’d know how to streamline their localization.
+Apparently not.

 1. Make sure your strings are complete and clean.
 Separate text from codes as much as possible.

 3. Have your game color/tag keywords on the fly instead of coloring/tagging them manually.
-And if you do the latter, use actual tags instead of invisible color codes in Excel that can only be extracted with Visual Basic.
+If you must do the latter, use actual tags instead of invisible color codes in Excel that can only be extracted with Visual Basic.

 4. Use as few translators as possible (1 translator is best).

 5. Do not use Flemish translators for the Dutch market.
-Do not, I repeat, do not believe them if they claim that they can write Dutch that is acceptable for the Dutch market.
+Do not, I repeat, do not believe them if they claim they can write Dutch suitable for the Dutch market.
 That would be a first.
-The difference between Dutch and Flemish is much, much bigger than for example the difference between American and British English.
-Let the Flemish do Flemish and the Dutch do Dutch.
+The difference between Dutch and Flemish is much greater than, for example, the difference between American and British English.
+Let the Flemish handle Flemish and the Dutch handle Dutch.

-6. Define responsibilities, make sure instructions do not conflict and indicate who has the last say on things.
+6. Define responsibilities, ensure instructions don’t conflict, and specify who has the final say.

 7. Define terminology before the translation starts, not while it is underway.

-8. Have terminology defined by a linguist, not by someone who thinks he's a linguist, no matter how high up in the chain of command he is.
+8. Have terminology defined by a linguist, not by someone who thinks they’re a linguist, regardless of their position in the chain of command.

 9. Don’t expect translators to reserve time for batches that may never arrive.
 Be ready to compensate if you can’t guarantee the hand-off date but still want the translator to guarantee the delivery date, or be less strict with your deadlines.

-10. Realize that proofreaders at console manufacturers' are relatively inexperienced and sometimes merely try to justify their job.
+10. Realize that proofreaders at console manufacturers are relatively inexperienced and sometimes merely try to justify their jobs.

-11. If you absolutely have to work with length restrictions, at least define them honestly and don't base them on unfair and automated algorithms.
-Remember: the less space you reserve for the translation, the worse the translation will become.
-Know that most languages are not as compact as English and reserve at least 50% extra space for sentences and 400% extra space or even more for single words.
+11. If you must work with length restrictions, at least define them fairly.
+Don't rely on automated algorithms.
+Remember: the less space you reserve for the translation, the worse it will be.
+Most languages are not as compact as English, so reserve at least 50% extra space for sentences and 400% extra space (or more) for single words.

-13. Consider hiring a freelancer directly instead of using an agency as a middle-man.
-It will give you far more control over the decision process.
+13. Consider hiring a freelancer directly instead of using an agency as a middleman.
+It gives you far more control over decision-making.

-14. Try to have the translation done straight from the source language.
+14. Try to have the translation done directly from the source language.
 Avoid translations of translations.
-Did you ever try to pass a message via 30 colleagues at work, by whispering?
-Do it now.
-You will realize that every translation deviates a bit more from the original source text.
+Ever played the whisper game with 30 colleagues?
+You’ll realize that every translation deviates a bit more from the original.

-15. Be realistic about deadlines and prices.
-Don't expect translators to work for free; don't expect them to be wizards who can translate 20,000 words a day either.
+15. Be realistic about deadlines and pricing.
+Don’t expect translators to work for free, nor should you expect them to be wizards who can translate 20,000 words a day.

-16. If your project is interesting and you grant me exclusivity, I am definitely willing to go the extra mile and sacrifice a few weekends.
+16. If your project is interesting and you grant me exclusivity, I’m definitely willing to go the extra mile and sacrifice a few weekends.

-17. You had better save money and time by implementing a more efficient workflow from the start, rather than compromising quality by trying to save money on translators and translations later.
+17. Save money and time by implementing an efficient workflow from the start, rather than compromising quality to cut costs later.
 Well begun is half done!
-I am convinced that half of the client's budget evaporated due to the impossible format of the source text.
+I’m convinced half of the client’s budget evaporated due to the impossible format of the source text.

 19. Listen to your translator.
-Sometimes he may actually offer good suggestions to streamline your localization process.
+Sometimes they might have good suggestions to streamline your localization process.

 Good luck!